GAMS-dev/gamspy/docs/user/set.rst

 .. note::
-    - Note that if a subset is assigned to, it then becomes a dynamic set.
+    - Note that if a subset is assigned to, it then becomes a :ref:`dynamic set <dynamic-sets>`.
     - A subset can be used as a domain in the declaration of other sets, variables, parameters and in equations as long as it is no dynamic set.